-Reports and dashboards are both fully integrated into the Oviond software suite, so one can start creating them in just a few clicks, but it is important to note that there are a few subtle difference between the two tools with Oviond.
+Reports and dashboards are both fully integrated into the Oviond software suite, so one can start creating them in just a few clicks, but it is important to note that there are a few subtle differences between the two tools with Oviond.

-Furthermore, Oviond facilitates instant sharing of both reports and dashboards via a live link or email, simplifying and streamlining the way marketing professionals and agencies share data with clients, employers, or any other stakeholders.
+Furthermore, Oviond facilitates the instant sharing of both reports and dashboards via a live link or email, simplifying and streamlining the way marketing professionals and agencies share data with clients, employers, or any other stakeholders.

 There can be no doubt that reports and dashboards are the pinnacles of visual data representation, and Oviond represents the golden standard for both of these invaluable tools.